Human Resource Planning: Definition, Objectives, And Steps

 Once you thoroughly understand the problem in question, it’s time to plan the process for improvement.

-During the planning stage, you should:
+During the planning stage, you may want to:

 When you complete the planning process, it’s time to document your solutions.